test-himanshu/chatbot-cyclic/README.md

 # chatbot-cyclic

-To open this chatbot, copy below link to your browser:
+To open this chatbot, copy below link to your browser or click it:

   https://baseball-cap-iguana.cyclic.app/